-She quickly immersed herself into modelling – even being chosen as a Camel cigarette girl – her passion for art and writing soon followed.
+She quickly immersed herself into modelling – even being chosen as a Camel cigarette girl – with her passion for art and writing soon following.

-She says it was during that time that she started writing and by collaborating with cartoonist Ray Arzeno and with writing stories much like her own life – Minx was born.
+Grant says it was during this time she started writing and by collaborating with cartoonist Ray Arzeno – Minx was born.

-“So Minx is strattling both worlds and trying to find her place in both of them both as the superhero in dream time and as the artist who left the pacific northwest and her tribe and is trying to find her own sense of belonging.”
+“So Minx is straddling both worlds and trying to find her place in both of them – both as the superhero in dream time, and as the artist who left the pacific northwest and her tribe, and is trying to find her own sense of belonging.”

-Grant now lives in Southern California, but she was just recently in Vancouver working on her latest project called Modern Native.
+Grant now lives in southern California, but was recently in Vancouver working on her latest project called Modern Native.

-Its a spoken word video featuring Indigenous models and artists all reciting a poem Andrea wrote about what is a modern Native and will be released in early 2020.
+It’s a spoken word video featuring Indigenous models and artists all reciting a poem she wrote about what is a modern Native and will be released in early 2020.

 “I feel that when I created it I was far ahead of the curve there were not really popular Superheroes were female and we have Wonder Woman of course but now we have Wonder Woman the modern version and new ground has been broken so it feels like the right time to have a strong female protagonist whose native because that is not something you just do not see.”